heratyian/software-development-lessons/taking-notes-like-a-developer/taking-notes-like-a-developer.md

 ---

 # Why?

-* need a place to track your learning, links, meeting notes, schedule, todos, etc.
+need a place to track your learning, links, meeting notes, schedule, todos, etc.

-* README and technical documentation are often written in markdown
+README and technical documentation are often written in markdown

-* piazza, slack, github, stack overflow and many other websites support markdown
+piazza, slack, github, stack overflow and many other websites support markdown

----

-# Notes Folder
-* create a `notes` directory in your `Workspace` for daily notes
-* `cd Workspace` navigate to Workspace directory
-* `mkdir notes` create a notes directory
-* `code notes` open notes directory in vscode
-* `touch 2023-02-10_notes.md`

 ---